 - Garlic: A perennial favorite, garlic is practically impossible to kill.
 Harvest the garlic “scapes”—the long green plant parts—for use in stirfries and soups.

 - Basil: Basil is a hardy, easy-to-grow aromatic that only asks for plenty of water.
 Pinch the tops off occasionally to keep it from going to seed.

 - Carrots: If you have the room, carrots are simple and easy to grow, and they make a great late-season choice, since they can resist chill from fall frosts.
 They only require watering about once a week in most climates, and can survive in sandy soils.

 - Squash: Squash requires around 50 days to reach maturation, so it’s not the best choice for homes in colder areas.
 However, for most areas, there’s still plenty of time to get some quality squash out of the ground.
 This plant loves moisture, and it will grow like a weed in soils that are regularly watered.

 There’s also the issue of watering.
 If you’re feeling ambitious, a common garden hose with a soaker nozzle is fine—but be forewarned, vegetable gardens need a lot of moisture to grow lush, juicy food.
 If you don’t think you can commit to dragging the hose out and spray the plot down manually at least every other day (no shame, if you can’t!) then a sprinkler on a timer may be a better option.

 Weeding is another problem.
 To combat wayward weeds in your garden, a little planning is needed before you plant.
 Organize your garden into rows, with seed spaced regularly every six to ten inches.
 Cut a piece of landscaping fabric to your garden’s dimensions, and punch holes to match your seedling spacing.
-This will help cut back on weeding, and keep the soil more moist, as well, making it extra easy.
+This will help cut back on weeding and keep the soil more moist, as well as making it extra easy.

 Flower Beds for the Perpetually Busy